hhkaos/awesome-arcgis/front-end/dojo/configurable-apps/README.md

 [**storymaps**](https://storymaps.arcgis.com/en/).
 You can check a full list of them [here](https://storymaps.arcgis.com/en/app-list/).

-If you want to learn some tips and tricks for developers to enhance your Story Map you should visit [developerscorner.storymaps.arcgis.com](https://developerscorner.storymaps.arcgis.com/).

 You may also want to take a look to some [great examples of customizations made by developers](http://storymaps.arcgis.com/en/gallery/#s=0&md=storymaps-format:customized) to our out of the box Story Maps apps.